 The worldwide humpback whale population size is unknown.
-However, estimates of the number of individuals in the South Pacific....
+There is currently no estimate of abundance for humpback whales in American Samoan waters (Carretta et al 2014).
 No humpback whale interactions have been observed in the American Samoa longline fishery.

-7.6.2.2 Sperm Whales
+8.6.2.2 Sperm Whales